machine-arch/gamtaneri/README.md

 if you will use may orm config for next.js, first run script "npm run orm:build", than you can create, generate or run migrations.

 if you wont to generate migration run: "npm run migration:generate -- path to migrations/migration name"

+## Deploy on shared hosting and using cPanel